What is osteopathy & how can it help?

 1. Take a detailed case history

-Your osteopath will ask you to tell them about your problem.
-There will be questions about your medical history and lifestyle as well as your symptoms.
+At the start of your first session, your osteopath will ask you to tell them about your problem.
+They will ask questions about your medical history and lifestyle as well as your symptoms.
 This is very important as it will help them to make an accurate diagnosis and suggest appropriate treatment.

 2. Complete a thorough examination including observation of posture, movements, orthopaedic tests and examination of the joints, muscles and ligaments.